mikefarah/yq/README.md

 If you've been using v3 and want/need to upgrade, checkout the [upgrade guide](https://mikefarah.gitbook.io/yq/v/v4.x/upgrading-from-v3).

+Support for v3 will cease August 2021, until then, critical bug and security fixes will still get applied if required.

 ## Install

 ### [Download the latest binary](https://github.com/mikefarah/yq/releases/latest)